Kingsman (franchise): Kingsman: The Golden Circle (2017)

 The second film, Kingsman: The Golden Circle (2017) is set over the course of one week.
 When Kingsman's headquarters are destroyed, their agents discover an allied spy organisation in the United States, the Statesman.
-The two join forces to defeat a common enemy in order to save the world.
+The two join forces to defeat a common enemy to save the world.

 Near the release of Kingsman: The Secret Service, Millar and Vaughn said a sequel was possible if the first film performed well at the box office, and Vaughn expressed interest in directing the sequel.
 Vaughn also noted that he had hoped to have Firth in the sequel, but it was later reported that Firth would not be returning.

 On 29 April 2015, Fox announced that a sequel was in production, but that it was unclear if Vaughn would direct due to his interest in directing a Flash Gordon film.
 On 11 June 2015, Vaughn told Yahoo that he had begun writing the sequel's script and that he might direct.
 In September 2015, Millar reiterated that the sequel was in development and that Vaughn was looking for ways to bring Firth back without sacrificing the story's integrity.
 Later that month, The Hollywood Reporter confirmed that Egerton had also signed on for the Robin Hood: Origins franchise, which would begin shooting in February 2016; Egerton's schedule was accordingly in conflict with the Kingsman sequel.
 But in mid-October it was confirmed that the scheduling issues had been settled between both studios.
 Lionsgate planned to begin Robin Hood's production right after Egerton wrapped filming on Kingsman: The Golden Circle, which was expected to begin production in April 2016.